meganrenae21/life-bingo/README.md

   ```

 If you are unfamiliar with how to navigate the file system via the terminal, you can refer to this quick little crash course from [Codecademy](https://www.codecademy.com/learn/learn-the-command-line/modules/learn-the-command-line-navigation).

+You can also download the [latest release](https://github.com/meganrenae21/life-bingo/releases) in a compressed file and extract it to your desired location rather than cloning, if you'd prefer.
+You would still need to run `npm install` to download the dependencies and run the app on your system.
 ## How to Play

 YBS Bingo has three core data types: _tasks_, _lists_, and _cards_.